vsulli/CipherEncoderDecoder/CipherEncoderDecoder/README.md

 ## Caesar Cipher / Shift Cipher

 Encodes a message by replacing each letter with a different letter x units down.
+- using ASCII table can add x to its value lowercase letters are in the range (a: 97 - z: 122) if value extends past 122: value - 122 + 97 - 1
+ex) x shift of 1
+z -> a (122 -> 123)
+end up with value of 97
+convert back to letter

 ## Affine Cipher